larytet/MyPerfectThings/binary-log-as-a-service.md

 Based on https://github.com/larytet/binlog/ for example,

 * Collect binary logs
+* Use standard serialization like Protobuf, flatbuffers, Cap’n Proto, etc
-* Generate schemas, index on the fly
+* Generate schemas, index the log entries on the fly
-* Store the log in the ElastiSearch/CouchDB
+* Store the log in the ElastiSearch/CouchDB/etc
 * Add server side script converting the logs into a human readable format
-* Use standard serialization like Protobuf, Cap’n Proto, etc

 *Applications*